 Some of our therapy work could involve examining those stumbling blocks and challenge your ideas, choices and reasoning processes.
 I encourage you to remain open to all aspects and stimulate you to consider ones often overlooked.
 I work with all types of people, many of whom are dissatisfied with where they are and are looking to develop a better life project.

-Existential Therapy uses philosophical concepts to illuminate clients' concerns, conflicts and life choices, and illustrates different ways of helping clients to take stock, reconsider their options and find a new path.
-Typical questions could be: What sort of life do I want to lead?
+My approach draws from philosophy as well as psychology.
+The use of philosophical concepts helps to illuminate conflicts and life choices and illustrates different ways of helping to take stock, reconsider options and find new paths.
+Common questions could be: What sort of life do I want to lead?
 What type of person do I strive to be?
-Where do I find meaning?
 Why does it make sense that I sometimes self-sabotage?

 Training, qualifications & experience